LeeHWilliamson/brain-tumor-segmentation/README.md

 - Visualization utilities and PNG export tools
 - Notebook demos you can run immediately

-If you're a **medical professional**, you can jump right into `medical_segmentation.ipynb` to view the model pipeline with explanations at each step.
+If you're a **medical professional** and interested more in the big picture design and workflow, you can jump right into `medical_segmentation.ipynb` to view the model pipeline with explanations at each step.
 You will not be able to run the model yourself unless you follow the **getting started** section below.

 If you're a **CS student or learner**, continue reading to explore the internal architecture and extend the project for your own tasks.